rxhulshxrmx/bullspree_analyst_assignment/README.md

 For effective visualization and analysis, the following tools and technologies should are used:

 - **Figma:** Using Figma to create drafts of company-specific, uniform reporting templates that enhance clarity and consistency.
 - **Tableau:** Implement Tableau for interactive dashboards that allow stakeholders to quickly grasp insights through visual data representation using figma templates.
+[Tableau Dashboards](https://public.tableau.com/app/profile/rxhulshxrmx/vizzes))

 Links to the Excel and Tableau dashboards will be added here for reference.